Galata Bridge: Cisr-i Cedid bridge

-On the Karaköy side of the bridge, an inscribed couplet by poet İbrahim Şinasi recorded that the New Bridge was built by Sultan Abdülmecid I who was the first to pass over it.
+On the Karaköy side of the bridge, an inscribed couplet by poet İbrahim Şinasi recorded that the New Bridge was built by Sultan Abdulmejid I who was the first to pass over it.
 The first to pass below it was the French captain Magnan in his ship the Cygne.

-Toll

 For the first three days, crossing the bridge was free.
 After that, a toll (mürüriye) was paid to the Naval Ministry.
 Toll-collecting started on November 25, 1845 and the following tolls were collected: